 Katie’s new paintings have been greatly influenced by a recent trip to India; she was inspired by India’s vast palaces decorated with beautiful intricate patterns composed of gemstones and mirrors, by the delicate miniature paintings and richly coloured textiles.
 Her paintings explore the play of scale from macro to micro and the movement between representational and abstract.
 They are enjoyed on different levels, with the viewer constantly finding new areas to explore and be drawn into.
 The rich colours and interplay of harmonies at once reflect the soothing landscapes on which they are based, and at the same time recall the vibrant energy of nature, creating a delicious tension between tranquillity and excitement, serenity and stimulation.

-Public art: In 2012 Katie was commissioned to produce a series of paintings for the New Outpatients Building at Morriston Hospital, Swansea.
-The paintings of Shore, Moorland, Woodland and Sky have been photographically reproduced and enlarged to a scale to fill walls of the building.
+Katie has exhibited widely and successfully across the UK, Europe and the States.
+The joyous nature of her art granted her a large and significant commission by the Morrison Hospital in Swansea, which entailed the creation of a series of painting to be displayed in the Hospital’s New Outpatients Building.
+The paintings of Shore, Moorland, Woodland and Sky were photographically reproduced and enlarged to a scale to fill walls of the building which has been open to the public since 2006.
 They are used throughout the building to enhance the environment for visitors and staff and to act as way finders.
-The building opened to the public in Summer 2015.
-As well as the paintings, Katie designed a stained glass panel to go in the Outpatients Building dedicated to Organ Donors and their families.
+Alongside the paintings, Katie designed a stained glass panel to go in the Outpatients Building dedicated to Organ Donors and their families.